whoisdsmith/BOOKMRKS-MTHRFCKR-II/Tech/PC.md

 ---

-### PC-Software-Hackintosh
+#### PC-Software-Hackintosh

 [Hackintosh won't boot?
-Here's how you can use verbose mode to fix it.](https://www.macbreaker.com/2015/01/read-verbose-mode-fix-hackintosh-errors.html) - Setting up Mac OS X on a PC  can be an extremely tricky process-- since Apple never intended for the operating system to run on any third-p...
+Here's how you can use verbose mode to fix it.](https://www.macbreaker.com/2015/01/read-verbose-mode-fix-hackintosh-errors.html) - Setting up Mac OS X on a PC  can be an extremely tricky process-- since Apple never intended for the operating system to run on any third-p…

 2022-02-24T13:17:34.000Z